polarismesh/polaris/README.md

 - It is a one-stop solution instead of registry center, service mesh and config center.
 - It provides multi-mode data plane, including SDK, development framework, Java agent and sidecar.
-- It is integrated into the most frequently used development frameworks, such as Spring Cloud, Dubbo and gRPC.
+- It is integrated into the most frequently used frameworks, such as Spring Cloud, Dubbo and gRPC.
 - It supports K8s service registry and automatic injection of sidecar for proxy service mesh.

 ## How to install